microaeris/easy6502/aeris_6502_style_guide.md

 The data stack will be a software stack that is located in RAM from $0200-$0220 (32 bytes max depth).
-Starting from $0200 and growing downwards towards larger addresses, parameters and return values can be pushed onto this stack.
+Starting from $0200 and growing downwards towards larger addresses, this stack should be used to store parameters and return values.

 Reasoning: The data stack is a separate block of memory from the hardware stack for programming simplicity.
 The other option would be to play games with